sshankt/madhav-_Ecommerce_dashboard_powerbi/README.md

 Use slicers to filter data by region, product category, or payment mode and explore trends visually.

-🔑 Key Insights
+## 🔑 Key Insights

+### Geographic Insights:
-Geographic Insights: Maharashtra and Madhya Pradesh lead in terms of sales, indicating a potential focus for marketing and stock.
+Maharashtra and Madhya Pradesh lead in terms of sales, indicating a potential focus on marketing and stock.
 Product Trends: Clothing is the highest-selling category, and understanding why it outperforms others could drive targeted promotions.

+Payment Preferences:
-Payment Preferences: A high preference for Cash on Delivery (COD), followed by UPI, points to possible areas for improving online payment systems.
+A high preference for Cash on Delivery (COD), followed by UPI, points to possible areas for improving online payment systems.
 Profit Analysis: Printers and Bookcases are the top contributors to profit, suggesting focus areas for inventory and marketing strategies.

-📬 Contact
+## 📬 Contact
 LinkedIn: https://www.linkedin.com/in/sshankt/
 GitHub: https://github.com/sshankt